altaf-creator/altaf-creator/README.md

 ### 👋 Hey there, I'm Altaf! aka [altaf-creator](https://github.com/altaf-creator/).

+Hey There!
+I'm Altaf.
-I'm a programmer who likes to make games, websites, Discord Bots and do code for fun.
+I'm a school student who likes to code for fun.
+I usually make games, websites, and sometimes Discord Bots; but I also like to try new things.

 ---